Neolithic / Bronze Age Stone Circle

 I believe the paths to the site are now regularly cleared and access to the circle is much easier.
 A shame in some ways as part of the attraction of Boscawen-Un was its tranquility, in part as a result of its inaccessibility, compared to the nearby popular Merry Maidens 3.4 km (2 Miles) to the southeast, a circle to which Boscawen-Un shares a great deal of similarity.

-The name Boscawen-Un is the Anglicised version of the Cornish Boscawen-Żn, said to mean 'the house of the elder tree' while the nearby hamlet half a mile to the east is spelled as Boscawenoon - both may be descended from the earlier names of Beisgowan and Biscawoon.
-An alternative name for the circle is the 'Nine Maidens', a name it shares with several other stones circles across Britain that is often completely unrelated to the actual number of stones the circles contain.
+The name Boscawen-Un is the Anglicised version of the Cornish Boscawen-Żn, said to mean 'the dwelling by the elder tree on the down' (bos - a dwelling, seawen - an elder tree, oon - down, according to Grinsell), while the nearby hamlet half a mile to the east is spelled as Boscawenoon - both may be descended from the earlier names of Beisgowan and Biscawoon.
+An alternative name for the circle is the 'Nine Maidens', a name it shares with several other stones circles across Britain, such as the nearby circle at Boskednan 5 miles (8km) to the north-northeast, that is often completely unrelated to the actual number of stones the circles contain.